Birsa Institute of Technology, Sindri: Academics

 Currently, postgraduate students are admitted to the Department of Mechanical Engineering and Department of Electrical Engineering only.

 Admission to undergraduate courses were earlier based on ranks in Jharkhand Engineering Entrance Competitive Exam(JEECE), conducted by Jharkhand Combined Entrance Competitive Examination(JCECE) Board.
 The JCECEB announced in April 2019 that admissions to the institute shall be based on scores in JEE-Main, a national level engineering entrance examination conducted by the National Testing Agency or NTA.

 BIT Sindri is particularly known for its core engineering departments viz.
 Mechanical and Electrical Engineering and an appreciable number of students from these departments clear the coveted Indian Engineering Services exam, conducted by Union Public Service Commission.

 Campus

 The Institute campus spreads over an area of 450 acres of land, located near the eastern bank of Damodar River.

 The campus is fully residential, both for faculty as well as the students.

 Students are housed in a total of 27 Hostels for both Undergraduate and Post-Graduate Programs.
 Construction for newer hostels is underway too.
 Much of the work of the construction has been completed and the campus now has new infrastructure and new facilities.

+Rankings

+The National Institutional Ranking Framework (NIRF) ranked the college between 201-300 in the engineering rankings in 2024.